alganet/stage0-uefi/README.md

 ### M2-Mesoplanet

 `M2-Mesoplanet` is a preprocessor that is more capable than `M2-Planet` and supports `#include` statements.
-It can also launch compiler, assembler and linker, so we don't need to invoke them manually.
+It can also launch compiler, assembler and linker with the correct arguments, so we don't need to invoke them manually.

 ### blood-elf